Forced flow of granular media: Breakdown of the Beverloo scaling: Introduction

-where $D$ is the diameter of the opening, $\rho_\mathrm{b}$ the bulk density of the granular sample, $g$ the acceleration of gravity and $d$ the diameter of the grains.
-Here, $k$ and $C$ are two fitting dimensionless constants.
-Interestingly, while $k$ may vary up to a factor of 2, depending on the shape of the grains used, $C\approx 0.58$ for virtually any material tested.
-Initially, Beverloo et al. \cite{beverloo}, and more recently Kondic \cite{kondic} and Mankoc et al. \cite{Mankoc2007} have stressed this point.
-Even though this material independence is not a fundamental law of nature for the flow of grains, it is in fact a remarkable emerging feature still little investigated.
-Notice that Eq. (\ref{beverloo}) does include $\rho_\mathrm{b}$, which depends on the material density of the grains.
-However, this is only to calculate the mass flow rate $W$.
-The particle flow rate $Q=W/m$, with $m$ the mass of one grain, does not depend on the density of the material.
+where $D$ is the diameter of the opening, $\rho_\mathrm{b}$ the bulk density of the granular sample{, $m$ is the mass of one grain}, $g$ the acceleration of gravity and $d$ the diameter of the grains. {Note that $\rho_\mathrm{b}/m$ is the number of particles per unit volume, which is independent of the density of the material of the grains.} Here, $k$ and $C$ are two fitting dimensionless constants.
+Interestingly, while $k$ depends on the shape of the grains ($1.4<k<3.0$), $C$ is the same for virtually any material tested ($C\approx0.58$).
+Beverloo et al. \cite{beverloo}, Kondic \cite{kondic} and Mankoc et al. \cite{Mankoc2007} have stressed this ``universality'' of $C$, which is not a fundamental law of nature but a remarkable emerging feature still little investigated.

+{It is worth mentioning that the flow of grains through small orifices may clog \cite{Zuriguel2003}.
+However, during the short periods of flowing, the flow rate is still compatible with the Beverloo equation \cite{Mankoc2007,Thomas2013}.}

-A simple explanation for the 5/2 power in the Beverloo's rule is based on an heuristic assumption so called \emph{free fall arch} \cite{NeddermanBook}.
-It states that most grains lose contact with the rest of the granular packing when they reach a position that is about one orifice radius, $D/2$, above the outlet and that particles at this point fall freely from an initial zero vertical velocity.
-Then, the free fall of these grains over a distance $D/2$ leads to a flow rate proportional to $\sqrt{g} D^{5/2}$, irrespective of their material properties.
+The standard explanation for the 5/2 power in the Beverloo rule is based on a heuristic assumption called \emph{free fall arch} \cite{NeddermanBook}.
+It states that most grains lose contact with the rest of the granular packing when they are about one orifice radius, $D/2$, above the outlet and that particles at this point fall freely from an initial zero vertical velocity.
+Then, the free fall of these grains over a distance $D/2$ leads to a flow rate proportional to $\sqrt{g} D^{5/2}$, irrespective of their material properties and column height. {Often, the argument of a constant bottom pressure in the silo is used to explain the constant flow rate (inspired by the Janssen effect observed in static silos \cite{NeddermanBook}).
+However, the pressure at the bottom of the silo does not remain constant throughout the discharge; rather, it falls monotonically while the flow rate remains constant \cite{aguirre2010,aguirre2011}.}